JonWil91/Lets-Hike/README.md

 * At the top of the page clicking the green 'Clone or Download' gives you two otions to clone this GitHub repository.
 You can download the file as a zip-file and upload it into your new workspace, please ensure that you unzip the file first.
 Or alternatively you can copy the repository web URL, open the Git CLI terminal and type: git clone https://github.com/JonWil91/Milestone-3.git.
 * Ensure you have navigated to the correct file location using the 'cd' command
 * The next step would be to create a file named 'env.py', this will be an important file for safely storying your credentials.
 You would need to store your MONGO_URI and SECRET_KEY values within this file.
-After this create a '.gitignore' file with the only input being the name of the file with your credentials, 'env.py'.
-Ensure that your 'app.py' file searches for this path or the workspace won't be able to find the MONGO_URI data.
 * The next required step would be ensuring you have an up to date requirements.txt file.
 This can be initialised by typing 'sudo -H pip3 -r requirements.txt' into the terminal, the syntax may differ slightly between IDE's as for use in GitPod the 'sudo' element was not required.

 It would be necessary to create an account with MongoDB also so that you can develop your daatabase using MongoDB Atlas.
 Once you have created your account you would need to set up a database called 'hiking_database'.
 You would then need to create 6 collections within that database.
 A collection was created for England, Scotland, Wales, Republic of Ireland and Northern Ireland to ensure that each County was added carefully, as allowing users to add these in on the website could cause issues with duplication and typos.